jonowens/python-homework/README.md

     ![Navigate to Repository](./Images/PyBank_Navigate_Into_Repo.png)

-4. The files should be visible and ready to run.  *See usage [Usage](#usage) section below for instructions on how to run the program.
+4. The files should be visible and ready to run.  *See [Usage](#usage) section below for instructions on how to run the program.

 ---